Get insider access

 Build Quality

-The Sennheiser HD 600 have an average build quality.
-The open ear cups feel dense enough to not crack or get damaged by a few falls.
+They have a good, solid build quality.
+The open ear cups feel dense enough not to crack or get damaged by a few falls.
 However, the headband feels fragile.
 Also, the metal frame that links the ear cups to the headband is connected by a thin joint that looks weak and feels susceptible to breaking under moderate physical stress.

 7.5